 Anyway, it worked out just fine because we all loved this quail and beans dinner!

 Quail and Beans with Salted Butter & Whisky

-Sure you can prepare this recipe with fresh whole quails.
+Sure you can prepare this quail and beans recipe with fresh whole quails.
 You can slice them in half which will make it easier for the birds to brown nicely.
-Count one quail per person.
+Count about one quail per person.